Global Growth Tracker: World Economies by GDP

 Hover over each country on the map to see its latest growth data.
 Countries with positive growth rates are shaded in green; countries with negative growth rates, orange.
 To view changes over time, adjust the date using the slider at the top left of the map.
 You can also view each country’s historical growth data on the chart below the map by using the drop-down menu.

 Together, the growth data from each country highlights significant global trends.
 It shows how the 2008 financial crisis, which began in the United States, triggered major declines in growth across the world.
 In the first half of 2009, three-fourths of tracker countries saw GDP shrink.
 By 2016, growth had turned positive in nearly every country, but the global economy began to slow again in 2019.
 And in early 2020, the COVID-19 pandemic caused a collapse in GDP at a pace comparable to that during the Great Depression.
-Global growth resumed in 2021, at a robust 6 percent pace, before falling back to 3.5 percent in 2022.
-It is on track for a 3 percent rise this year.
+Global growth resumed in 2021, at a robust 6 percent pace, before falling back to 3.5 percent in 2022 and 3.2 percent in 2023.
+The IMF forecasts continued 3.2 percent growth for 2024 and 2025.

 The two charts below also show, for twenty-three countries for which the necessary data is available, how each country’s actual growth rate compares to its estimated potential growth rate.
 Potential growth is defined as the maximum rate of growth that a country can sustain indefinitely.
 When a country’s actual growth exceeds potential, it exhausts its productive resources, which causes inflation to rise.
 Countries growing above potential for long periods run the risk of overheating and falling into recession.
 When a country’s actual growth falls short of potential, by contrast, it fails to make full use of productive resources.